a6b8/yaml-generator-wordpress/README.md

-# Visual YAML Generator for creating a Wordpress Stack with Docker
+# Visual YAML Generator for creating a Wordpress Stack with Docker-Compose
 This **Visual Generator** create a `docker-compose.yml`, `rancher-compose.yml` and a `secrets.txt` file.
 It helps to setup fast and secure a Wordpress Stack.

 ## The Generator uses 3 diffrent Docker Images: